Paid traffic is a treadmill

 Stop spending and the traffic stops.
 Your CAC has only one direction in a market where every competitor bids the same keywords.
 You aren’t building anything.
 You’re renting eyeballs by the hour.

 Half the time someone Googles a buying question in your category, the top result is a Reddit thread.
-We get your brand mentioned in those threads, the way actual Redditors do.
-Mentions stay live, rank on Google, and compound for years.
+And when they ask ChatGPT or Perplexity instead, the answer is built from those same threads.
+We get your brand mentioned in them, the way real Redditors do.
+Mentions stay live, rank on Google, get cited by AI, and compound for years.

 Best email tool for early B2B SaaS? : r/SaaS